katiBe3/modern-crypto-explorer/README.md

 # modern-crypto-explorer

-This is the best crypto website ever! 😉
+This is a crypto tracking starter app! 😊
 It picks up data from free and open APIs to track the top 100 cryptos.

 ## Features
 * Allows user to explore and filter the top 100 cryptos.
 * Fetches current market data every 5 seconds.
 * The favorite page shows matching news based on the users favorite cryptos.❤️
-* Has it's own fear & greed index (based on historical & current bitcoin data)
+* Has it's own fear & greed index (based on historical & current bitcoin data).
 * Shows BTC & ETH dominance, 24h volume and current ETH gas prices.
 * Has a crypto name & symbol search integrated.
 * Whale watch feature constantly looks for high buys on the blockchain.
-* Crypto detail page shows and links to top 3 trading websites (by volume).
+* Crypto detail page shows [tradingview](https://github.com/tradingview/lightweight-charts) charts and links to top 3 trading websites (by volume).
 * Uses Skeletons on load for better user experience.
-* Leverages Zustand for easy state management across the application.
+* Leverages [Zustand](https://github.com/pmndrs/zustand) for easy state management across the application.

 ## Collaborate with GPT Engineer